-As of the end of the fiscal year, the APCD's governmental fund reported an ending fund balance of \$5,563,803, a decrease of \$386,397 in comparison with the prior year, after a prior period adjustment of \$3,440,771.
-(See Note XV.)
+As of the end of the fiscal year, the APCD's governmental fund reported an ending fund balance of \$5,211,277, a decrease of \$351,972 in comparison with the prior year.

-The General Fund is the operating fund of the APCD, and as a single purpose entity, is the only fund type reported. \$13,272 of the General Fund balance is reserved with the remaining \$5,550,531 unreserved, and designated for future use.
+The General Fund is the operating fund of the APCD, and as a single purpose entity, is the only fund type reported. \$11,554 of the General Fund balance is reserved with the remaining \$5,200,277 unreserved, and designated for future use.
 The designated amount represents the APCD's intended use of the financial resources in future periods.
-Components of the designations are presented under Notes to the basic financial statements on page 30.
-Two measures of the General Fund's liquidity is the comparison of both unreserved fund balance and total fund balance to total expenditures.
-Unreserved General Fund balance and total General Fund balances represent 73.6 and 73.8 percent, respectively, of total General Fund expenditures.
+Components of the designations are presented under notes to the basic financial statements.
+Two measures of the General Fund's liquidity are the comparison of both unreserved fund balance and total fund balance to total operating expenditures.
+Unreserved General Fund balance and total General Fund balances represent 72.3 and 72.1 percent, respectively, of total General Fund operating expenditures.
+Prior year measures were 73.6 and 73.8 percent, respectively.
 Unreserved General Fund balance may also serve as a useful measure of the APCD's net resources available for spending at the end of the fiscal year.

-Beginning FY 2003-04, fee rates increased 2.7 percent which was consistent with the change in the California Consumer Price Index (CPI) to recover the cost of APCD programs; however, it is important to note that the APCD has not proposed any supplemental increases since 1991.
-Other fees have decreased, with some associated with workload and some not.
+Beginning fiscal year 2004-05, fee rates increased 1.7 percent which was consistent with the change in the California Consumer Price Index (CPI) to recover the cost of APCD programs; however, it is important to note that the APCD has not proposed any supplemental increases above CPI since 1991.
+Other fees have decreased, some associated with workload and some not.
 As a result, we continue to pursue alternatives to traditional funding sources.

-The pursuit has borne some fruit in the form of tobacco settlement funds from the Prop 10 Commission and increased Federal and State grants.
-The last important ingredient to fluctuations in General Fund Balance relates to permit re-valuations that occur over a three-year cycle.
+The last important ingredient to fluctuations in General Fund Balance relates to permit revaluations that occur over a three-year cycle.
 One of the three years will yield a surplus with the other two yielding a deficit.
-FY 2003-04 was a deficit year for permit re-evaluations.
+Fiscal year 2004-05 was a deficit year for permit re-evaluations.